DeeNewcum/termdetect/doc/user_scenarios.md

 ### Implementation

 In this case, she doesn't necessarily need a global database to recognize her terminals.
-She just wants to recognize the one, so she uses the <tt>--snapshot</tt> function to record the one terminal she's interested in, names the terminal with her own name, and triggers her extra functionality based on that.
+She just wants to recognize the one, so she uses the <tt>--snapshot</tt> function to record the one terminal she's interested in, and names the terminal with her own name.
+Then when termdetect is normally run, she uses <tt>--result=s_fingerprint_name</tt> to check if the current terminal matches, and triggers her extra functionality based on that.

 ## Single exception, already in the global database